+This course is offered to 12th graders.
 AP Courses enable students to pursue college-level studies while still in high school.
 AP provides willing and academically prepared students with the opportunity to earn college credit, advanced placement, or both.
 Students who attend AP courses are expected to take the Collegeboard AP exam.
 AP Calculus (AB) is primarily concerned with developing the students' understanding of derivatives, integrals, limits, approximation, applications of calculus and modeling.
 The course topics are aligned with the Collegeboard AP Calculus (AB) course description.
 The course is intended to be challenging and demanding.
 The course uses Technology and especially graphing calculators to reinforce the relationships among the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.

 AP Calculus AB is roughly equivalent to a first semester college calculus course devoted to topics in differential and integral calculus.
 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses; it extends the content learned in AB to different types of equations and introduces the topic of sequences and series.
 For more information please visit the College Board